plomek/Axon-Robot/README.md

   <h1>Axon Humanoid AI Robot</h1>
 </div>

 <b>Axon is currently a working prototype.
 While it’s fully functional, it's not yet fully polished and still needs some improvements and refinements to make it easier to assemble, more reliable, and more user-friendly.
-Just keep in mind that when we started this project, we had no cad experience and were 16 and 17 years old.</b>
+Just keep in mind that when we started this project, we had no CAD experience and were 16 and 17 years old.</b>
 <div align="center">
     <img src="/.github/axongif1.gif" alt="Axon Robot in action" width="500"/>
 </div>